 Chattanooga is a very walkable city, and it’s filled with art installations to enjoy.
 Explore them yourself by using the Experience Visual Art Map to chart a course and see more of the city.
 Along the way, stop by at the Hunter Museum of American Art, located in a beautiful group of buildings that sits high on the bluff above the Tennessee River.
 Here you’ll find art from the colonial period through today, including paintings, sculptures, glasswork, and crafts.

-The top-rated aquarium in the country, the Tennessee Aquarium offers visitors the chance to get up-close-and-personal with marine life.
+The top-rated aquarium in the country, the Tennessee Aquarium offers visitors the chance to get up-close and personal with marine life.
 Start with the River Journey building, which features freshwater exhibits that tell the story of how water makes its way from the mountains to the sea.
 At the Ocean Journey building, you’ll find a wide variety of salt-water fish and other underwater critters.
 Some favorites include the Arapaima giant catfish, penguins, otters, jellyfish, and turtles.

 No family trip to Chattanooga would be complete without a visit to Ruby Falls.
 The tallest and deepest underground waterfall in the U.S. is an impressive natural wonder to behold, accessible from a 26-story elevator and surrounded by unworldly caverns.
 Take a guided tour to learn about the cave and rock formations underground.
 Outside the cave, you can enjoy an incredible view of the Tennessee River and the surrounding valleys from Lookout Mountain Tower and Blue Heron Overlook.
 Then you can have some fun by taking on the 700 feet of zip lines and a climbing tower on the property.
 The kids won’t want to leave.

 To ensure you get to experience the greatness of Ruby Falls, tickets must be purchased in advance online.
 No in-person ticket sales are available.
-Mask up and enjoy the caves!

 High Point Climbing and Fitness

 If your crew is adventurous, the next stop should be High Point Climbing and Fitness, which features a 60-foot high indoor climbing wall with more than 28,000 square feet of climbing space.
 No matter the weather outside, it’s your chance to get some exercise and explore this unique facility.
 Those interested in rock climbing can take lessons and learn from some of the best climbers in the southeast.
-Masks are required while inside the facility.

 One of the great benefits of the Chattanooga Zoo is that it’s designed to bring the animals as close to you as possible, which provides the opportunity to really study their interactions and learn about animal behavior.
 While you’ll find more than 500 animals exhibited, the zoo isn’t too big, making it a manageable trip for young kids and parents with strollers.
 For even more excitement, book a zoo tour or wildlife encounter to get an intimate look at the animals with a specialist to guide and educate you.
 There are even camel rides for older kids looking for an experience they’ll never forget.
 Don’t miss the chimpanzee, giraffes, cougars, red panda, and snow leopard, which are all part of unique habitats to explore.
 Younger kids will love the petting zoo.
-Masks are required in all indoor spaces for those older than the age of 12 and in outdoors spaces where social distancing is not possible.

 National Medal of Honor Heritage Center